 If any other shell or liner modifications (“mods” in bootfitter patois) are required, all the Lyt shells are easily heat-moldable.
 Another option is the substitution of rockered, Grip Walk soles, which you’ll be thankful for the next time you face a long parking lot traverse.

 Now that Head is comfortably LIB-centric, it has brought its collective imagination to bear on two categories where lightness has always counted, backcountry and women’s boots.
-Even though BC boots belong to a genre I rarely visit, curiosity compelled me to essay the Kore 1 last spring.
+Even though BC boots belong to a genre I rarely visit, curiosity compelled me to essay the Kore 1 when it debuted.
 Despite its extraordinarily featherweight design and relatively soft flex (in a 130), it remained supportive when I drove into it.
 Its quickness to the edge rivals that of any recreational Alpine boot.

 Head’s women’s boot collection definitely benefits from the trans-gender (old-fashioned meaning) focus on lighter weight.
-For 2020, women have a choice of Nexo Lyt RS (98mm), Nexo Lyt (100mm) and Edge Lyt (102mm) shells in an assortment of flexes.
+For 2021, women have a choice of Nexo Lyt RS (98mm), Nexo Lyt (100mm) and Edge Lyt (102mm) shells in an assortment of flexes.
 All come equipped with Form Fit moldable shells, adjustable cuff aperture and Liquid Fit liners that are of particular value to women with low-volume feet who don’t want to absorb the shock of an injected inner boot’s price tag.
 New this season will be Head’s first backcountry boot for women, the Kore 2 W.